 NELS research is based in Nova Scotia, Canada.
 The province released its "Integrated Palliative Care" strategy in the spring of 2014.
 In the summer of 2014, a coordinator, Cheryl Tschupruk, was hired to guide the phased implementation of the strategy.
-In early 2015, the booklet "Preparing for End of Life" was made available across the province.
-Future revisions are expected to reflect needs being identified by patients, caregivers and health care providers.
+In early 2015, the booklet "Preparing for Death and Dying" was made available across the province.
+Now, even more information is available.

 See links to details on our six currently funded research grants.